0SINTr/DHushCP/README.md

      - Reassembles and decrypts the server's reply using its private RSA key.
      - Displays the message to the user.
      - Waits for the user to press Enter to confirm reading the message.
-     - Sends a DHCP Release packet and automatically performs cleanup.
+     - Sends a DHCP Release packet and performs cleanup (deleting RSA keys, clearing logs, clearing the screen etc.).

    - **Server:**
      - Receives the DHCP Release packet.
-     - Automatically performs cleanup, removing sensitive data and terminating the session.
+     - Automatically performs by taking the same steps as the client and terminating the session.

 ## 🕵️ **Example Use Case for DHushCP**